TSLL Dividend: Yield, Schedule, and What to Expect

 +

 Approximately variable and unreliable (leveraged funds make irregular distributions; recent figures have ranged widely, roughly 3% to 7%), not an income vehicle as of early 2026.
-Yield moves with price and distributions, so treat it as a recent snapshot and verify the current figure on Direxion's fund page.
+On a $10,000 position that is roughly $3700 of distributions a year before tax.
+The S&P 500 yields around 1.2%, so TSLL pays meaningfully more than the broad market.
+Yield is trailing distributions divided by price, so it moves when either changes; verify the current figure on Direxion's fund page.

 How often does TSLL pay a dividend?